IT3038C/IT3038C.github.io/docs/week-6.md

 ## Node JS Basics

-By now we’re getting a feel for how scripting languages work.
-Node is a script language that takes advantage of Javascript, making it a more ‘familiar’ language for traditional web developers.
+By now we're getting a feel for how scripting languages work.
+Node is a script language that takes advantage of Javascript, making it a more 'familiar' language for traditional web developers.
 While Node is a web language, it is also capable of many server-side operations as well.
-We’ll take a look at both sides this week.
+We'll take a look at both sides this week.

 Create a Node folder in your IT3038C-scripts directory and create a new file called test.js.
 Add the following code